 NEPMCC committee meeting minutes, other special meeting minutes and minutes for the monthly meetings held at the Legislative Building, Queen’s Park, Toronto, Ontario are posted here.

-Minutes of the Monthly Meeting held on February 06, 2017, at the Council Chambers City Hall.
+Minutes of the Monthly Meeting held on April 10, 2017, at the Council Chambers City Hall.

 Thomas S. Saras

 2. Minutes of the previous meeting

 3. Report of the President/Discussions

 5. Presentation on Toronto Newcomers Day

 6. Presentation by Jeffrey Kerr author of Barrier Free Real Estate Achieving Freedom at Home